lorcalhost/zk-events/README.md

 - [x] Add msg.sender check on claim and transfer
 - [x] More concise tests
 - [x] Whitelist modifiable by owner
-- [ ] Add timestamp check on claim and transfer (might require oracle)
+- [x] Add timestamp check on claim and transfer

 ### V2